About Us

 Moving, powerful stuff.
 I like the dramatic manner in which Smith writes dialogue and how she weaves it into the relaxation of the story.
 I also think that as I study, and not for the first time, she is one of these writers who demands that her readers do a chunk of labor as they examine.

-Sign up for Bookmarks: find out new books in our weekly electronic mail
+Sign up for Bookmarks: find out about new books in our weekly electronic mail.

 Read greater